Miami Dolphins vs. New York Giants NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Dolphins stats and trends

-- The Dolphins have always covered the spread this season when favored by 4 points or more.
+- This season, the Dolphins have won ATS in each of their two games as a favorite of 4 points or more.

-- Miami's games this year have gone over the point total in 41.7% of its opportunities (five times in 12 games with a set point total).
+- Miami's games this year have hit the over five times in 12 opportunities (41.7%).

 - The Dolphins have turned the ball over 20 times this season, one more turnover than the Giants have forced (19).